 - With block rewards dropping to zero in around 120 years, this event is unlikely to make a difference to the lives of any current Bitcoin holders.

 - Technology will evolve so much we have no idea what the whole crypto space will look like.

 Think about how much the internet and mobile technology have evolved over the last 20 years.
 What could happen in the next 20 years, let alone 120 years?
 It is simply impossible to predict.

 There is also the possibility that future generations will change the monetary policy of Bitcoin.
 Perhaps in a hundred years’ time, the Bitcoin maximalists will decide to take Satoshi Nakamoto’s bitcoins and distribute them as block rewards until the year 3000.
 This is one fun theory.

 So, for the moment, it’s mainly a philosophical problem that is unlikely to affect any current Bitcoin holders.
 It is impossible to predict the evolution of technology and regulation even 20 years from now.
 Let alone 120 years.
 Let’s just take one year at a time and see what happens.

-So the next halving will take place in May 2024.
+The Bitcoin halving 2024 is soon approaching!
+Well, relatively soon… depending on when you are reading this article.
 There are calculators online that predict the exact date.
 For example, bitcoinblockhalf.com predicts that the halving will take place on the 4th of May.
 At the time of writing, this is 698 days away.
 We are almost exactly at the halfway point between the 3rd and 4th halvings.